Universal credit claimants express anger at DWP ‘get any job now’ policy

 A spokesperson for the department said the process would aim to “get people who are ready to work into that first job or back into a job, so that they can look for a better job and secure a future career”.

 But the move has prompted alarm among people claiming universal credit and those who have done so in the past.
-The Independent asked them why.
+Here they tell The Independent why.

 Caitlin Yeung, 24